 ISO coordination committee Smart Manufcaturing (CC SM)

-This is the follow-up to the ISO SAG I4.0/Smart Manufacturing with the charter of the ISO TMB to coordinat the work about Smart Manufacturing in ISO and the other SDOs.
-The kick-off meeting will take place in he 1st week of August 2017 in Montreal, Canada.
-IEC SEG 7 is invited to participate.
+This is the follow-up to the ISO SAG I4.0/Smart Manufacturing with the charter of the ISO TMB to coordinate the work about Smart Manufacturing in ISO and the other SDOs.
+The kick-off meeting was in the 1st week of August 2017 in Montreal, Canada.
+IEC SEG 7 was invited to participate.

 IEC

-IEC SG 8
+IEC SG 8 Smart Manufacturing (SM)

 IEC SG 9 Communication Technologies